All definition is comparison.

 I posit that God chose to define him/her/itself as “I am that I am” or “I am he who is” — ’ehyeh ’ăšer ’ehyeh; because there was no frame of reference for Moses to understand that could then be used as a basis for comparison.

 The phrase “ehyeh ’ăšer ’ehyeh” and it’s translations are all peculiar because they all have one thing in common.
-It’s God basically saying “I exist as myself” or “I exist alone”.
+It’s God basically stating “I exist as myself” or “I exist alone”.

-Point being, God asserts his/her/it’s existence yet chooses NOT to acknowledge that of Moses (& other humans) by not using our supposed existence as a frame of reference for comparison in defining himself** to Moses.
+Point being, God asserts his/her/it’s existence yet chooses NOT to acknowledge that of Moses (& other humans) by not using our supposed existence as a basis for comparison when defining himself** to Moses.

 So, “I am he who IS”